sendwyre/yes-compliance-token/YESToken.md

 interface is provided solely for (standardized) flexibility in managing the status/permission of any particular Ethereum address.

+*Validator tokens* are those held by validators giving them permission to mint new compliance tokens for identities they have vetted, assigning the set of active YES compliance attestations.
+They are the parties who are interacting with the end-user to process their proof of identity, and they have reporting agreements established with the ecosystem owner.

-Validator tokens are those held by the validators giving them permission to mint new compliance tokens for any identity, and add/remove the YES compliance attestations.
-Identity tokens represent a link to some formally identified entity - business or individual - which has met specific compliance requirements, as attested to by the validators.
+Identity tokens, on the other hand, represent a link to some formally identified entity - business or individual - which has met specific compliance requirements, as attested to by the validators.

 Within the context of identity tokens, there are two subtypes: standard and control.
 Both are linked to an identified